carotene/carotene-docs/quick_overview/simple-chat.rst

             caroteneUrl: 'ws://localhost:8081/websocket'
         });

 This call starts a connection to our Carotene server.
-After this moment, we have a bidiriectional communication channel with the server where we can send and receive messages.
+After this moment, we have a bidirectional communication channel with the server where we can send and receive messages.

 .. code-block:: javascript